A couple of years ago, I happened upon a fun game that has become an internal activity of sorts.

 My name is Gini.
 I’m a cyclist and I race every summer.
 I’m ultra-competitive, which doesn’t translate well while leading colleagues.
 As the founder of my organization, I’ve found getting that competitiveness out on the bike makes me a better leader when I get to work.

 See how that begins to work much better than:

 We were founded in 2005 with a computer, a spreadsheet, and a kitchen table.

 Choose your passion, protagonist, antagonist, revelation, and transformation.

-If you do those five things, every child in the world is going to want you to read them your story at bedtime.
+If you do those five things in all of your brand storytelling, every person in the world is going to want to know more.